 Credit: Courtesy of Taste 1000 Islands

-The Thousand Islands-Seaway Wine Trail features eight family-owned wineries with scenic views of the St. Lawrence River, island castles, and lush farmland.
+The Thousand Islands-Seaway Wine Trail features seven family-owned wineries with scenic views of the St. Lawrence River, island castles, and lush farmland.
 The region produces whites, reds, and rosés using different varieties of grapes, including hybrid grapes that can withstand extreme seasonal temperatures.
 The Frontenac, Frontenac Gris, Marquette, and La Crescent cold-hardy (or frost-resistant) varieties are frequently used in the region.
 Thousand Islands Winery in Alexandria Bay uses a blend of four varieties including cold-hardy Marquette grapes to produce their Captain’s Select wine.
-Sample the distinct flavors of the region at Otter Creek Winery in Philadelphia or Busted Grapes Winery in Black River, among others.
+Sample the distinct flavors of the region at Otter Creek Winery in the town of Philadelphia or Busted Grapes Winery in Black River, among others.
 For a special treat on a hot day, try the wine slushie at Coyote Moon Vineyards (pictured) in Clayton.